50 Unique Questions to Ask in Your Next Interview

 Use these tips to go confidently into your next interview:

-- Keep it short.
 Aim to ask roughly three questions when called for at the end of the interview.
 Be aware of how long you've been in the interview as well as the hiring manager's body language.
 If they seem relaxed, you can ask more questions if you have them.

-- Ask the most interesting questions.
 The questions you ask should be thoughtful and interesting.
 Ask about company culture or specifics about the position rather than general questions about the company that you might be able to find answers to on their website.

-- Be confident.
 Interviewers appreciate when you ask questions in an interview, so ask them with confidence.

-- Write down your questions before the interview.
 Prepare a list of around 10 questions for the hiring manager prior to the interview.
 More than likely, they will answer some of these questions throughout the interview, so you can ask your remaining questions when prompted.

-- Bring something to write with.
 Bring a notebook and pen or pencil to the interview so you can take notes on the hiring manager's responses to your questions.
 This way, you'll remember what they said and show the interviewer that you sincerely want to learn from them.

-- Ask new questions.
 Make sure your questions cover new information.
 If the hiring manager has already answered a question on your list, ask about something else rather than rephrasing an old question.

-- Be concise.
 Your questions should be short and direct.
 Ask the question and then pause to allow the interviewer to answer or ask for more information.

-- Ask open-ended questions.
 Open-ended questions provide a more comprehensive answer than yes or no questions.
 Aim to ask the hiring manager thoughtful, open-ended questions that stimulate conversation.